Salomon, King of Brittany

-Salomon (Salaün) (died 874) was Count of Rennes and Nantes from 852 and Duke of Brittany from 857 until his death by assassination.
-He used the title King of Brittany intermittently after 868.
-In 867, he was granted the counties of Avranches and Coutances.
+Salomon (Salaün) (died 874) was count of Rennes and Nantes from 852 and duke of Brittany from 857 until his assassination in 874.
+In 867, he was granted the counties of Avranches and Coutances, and he used the title king of Brittany intermittently after 868.

 In popular tradition within Brittany he was canonised as "Saint Salomon" after his death and raised to the rank of martyr.

 Rise under Erispoe

-Salomon was the son of Riwallon III of Poher.
-In 851, Charles the Bald, after his defeat at the Battle of Jengland, made peace with Erispoe, the Breton duke, and granted him the counties of Rennes and Nantes and the Pays de Retz in Poitou as far as the river Mayenne.
+Salomon was the son of Riwallon III of Poher, who himself was the son of Count Erispoë I of Poher, King of the Browaroch (775–812), and older brother of Nominoe.
+In 851, Charles the Bald, after his defeat at the Battle of Jengland, made peace with Salomon's cousin Erispoe, son of Nominoe, and granted him the counties of Rennes and Nantes and the Pays de Retz in Poitou as far as the river Mayenne.
 In 852, Salomon swore an oath to Charles and became his loyal follower (fidelis); in return, in a manner similar to Erispoe, he was granted Rennes, Nantes, and Retz as a "third" of Brittany to be held from Charles in fee.
 He and Erispoe were the dominatores of Rennes in 853.
 Salomon was the most powerful aristocrat at Erispoe's court.

 Revolt of 858–863

 Probably because he feared losing his benefices (which he held under Erispoe) if Louis the Stammerer were allowed to become king at Le Mans, Salomon colluded with the otherwise unknown Almarchus to assassinate his cousin Erispoe and seize the Breton throne in 857.
 In 858, he was behind the large-scale revolt of the Frankish nobles of Neustria against Charles the Bald.
-Bretons were involved in the chasing of Louis from Le Mans in Spring that year.
+Bretons were involved in the chasing of Louis from Le Mans in the spring of that year.
 In September, Louis the German marched as far as Orléans, where a Breton delegation from Salomon met him and took oaths on Salomon's behalf.
 In 859, a synod met at Savonnières near Toul and tried to order Salomon to remember his oath of 852 and to resume paying the tribute which Brittany had paid in years past.

 By 862, Salomon was the centre of the revolt against Charles the Bald, though he had not made war on the king himself since 860.
 In that year he hired the services of a band of Vikings with which to fight Robert the Strong, who himself had hired mercenary Vikings to help him.
 Salomon also lent a force of Bretons to aid Louis the Stammerer, now in league with the rebels, in his war with Robert.
 In 863, Charles gathered an army and began marching on Brittany, but held off near Entrammes and negotiated a peace with Salomon whereby western Anjou was recognised as a part of Brittany and the lay abbacy of Saint-Aubin in Angers was granted to Salomon, who commended himself to Charles and paid tribute.